FaserF/hassio-addons/Alivro/DOCS.md

 # Home Assistant App: Alivro

-Clinical AI-Powered Mental Health Companion for Depression, Burnout & Substance Harm Reduction for Home Assistant.
+AI-Powered Mental Health & Well-being Companion for Home Assistant.

 ## About

-Alivro is a clinical AI-powered mental health companion designed to provide evidence-based support for depression, burnout, and substance harm reduction.
+Alivro is an AI-powered mental health and well-being companion designed to provide personalized emotional wellness support, self-reflection check-ins, and guidance.
 This app packages the entire application (frontend dashboard and backend) into a single, easy-to-install Home Assistant App.

 ## Installation